-A.1 Technology performance data
+Technology performance data A.1

 Each technology can be described by a small number of performance characteristics with energy efficiency being a common one whilst others are specific to the technology.
 The following tables outline key performance data for rooftop solar, battery storage and electric vehicles.